Post Reply Post Thread

 lxrun is an obsolete solution.
 It’s a user-space application that executes Linux binaries but has limitations such as read-only access to the filesystem.
 It’s available but not actively supported anymore.

-Zones, which are built-in to the current release of OpenSolaris, allow you to set up a partitioned user space that’s completely abstracted from the OS APIs and from other processes on the host:
+Zones allow you to set up a partitioned user space that’s completely abstracted from the OS APIs and from other processes on the host:

 http://www.opensolaris.org/os/community/zones/